Emelieh21/hackathon-video-generator/README.md

 And in the background we put a suitable, royalty free commercial song that makes everything sound credibe.

 With **Hackathon Video Generator** we want to **save ourselves a bit of time that we have before the hackathon deadlines**, so we can use it on optimizing our solutions instead.

+Now we had less than 20 hours to figure out how to finish this hackathon project... if only we had a solution that could make the video for us so we would have enough time?

 ### How it works
 Hackathon Video Generator works in the following way: